home-assistant/developers.home-assistant/docs/api/rest.md

 print(response.text)
 ```

-Another option is to use the [Restful Command integration](https://www.home-assistant.io/integrations/rest_command/) in a Home Assistant automation or script.
+Another option is to use the [RESTful Command integration](https://www.home-assistant.io/integrations/rest_command/) in a Home Assistant automation or script.

 ```yaml
 turn_light_on: